AvolitesLtd/TitanManual/docs/cue-lists/cue-list-playback.md

 the Playback View window - the left hand column shows overall progress, and each timing section shows its own progress.

-The Playback View will autoscroll to keep the active cue onscreen.
+The Playback View will autoscroll to keep the active cue on-screen.
 You can change the way the autoscroll works using the view options (click the options/cog icon at the top of the window).